-Freshman Football Player Dies After Morning Workout
+Freshman football player dies after morning workout

 KENT, Ohio (AP) — A freshman football player at Kent State University has died following a morning workout.

-In a statement, Kent State University says Tyler Heintz was transported by paramedics to a hospital following football conditioning drills at Dix Stadium Tuesday.
+The university says paramedics transported Tyler Heintz to a hospital following football conditioning drills at Dix Stadium on Tuesday.

 The Portage County coroner confirmed his death that evening.